supahcraig/redpanda_basics/Deploying Red Panda/via deployment-automation.md

 ## Ansible

-Then this to do the ansible install steps from the top level of the repo.
+Then this to do the ansible install steps _from the top level of the repo_.

+`cd ..`

 Some versions of macos may require this environment variable if you get an error around dead workers, per this link:  https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr

 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES